 There are different sizes of SIM cards.
 What you need for a SIM card size is dependent on the device you own.

 For instance, and according to GSM Arena, the Samsung Galaxy Tab 2 requires a Mini SIM (or Standard SIM).
 Then there is the iPad Air.
 The required iPad Air tablet SIM card is a Nano SIM.
 Other tablets require either a Micro SIM or a Standard SIM.

 When you use our comparison table, you'll be able to see what size the SIM card comes in.
 Most SIM cards are 3-in-1 tricut, meaning that they're one size fits all.
 Simply cut the card to the size you need to fit the device.
 Before you buy a device, make sure you know what size SIM card you'll need to activate it.

 The Utility of SIM Cards

 SIM cards are not just for mobile phones.
-Beyond cell phones, SIM cards are used in GPS trackers, activity trackers, alarm systems, smart watches, tablets, and more.
+Beyond cell phones, SIM cards are used in activity trackers, smart watches, tablets, and more.
 But be sure when you purchase any of these devices to check for the SIM card size.
 Also, when activating the SIM card, make sure to check your APN settings.
 Without the correct configuration of the APN settings, you may suffer from data issues.